taocpp/PEGTL/doc/Inputs-and-Parsing.md

 struct my_grammar : ... {};

+// Action class with default case that does nothing:

 template< typename Rule >
 struct my_actions
    : tao::pegtl::nothing< Rule >{};

-// Specializations of my_actions as required, including:
+// Specializations of my_actions as required for rules:

 template<>
 struct my_actions< some_rule >